mjnr/Simple-Boilerplate/README.md

 ---

-A simple frontend boilerplate to build professional web projects easily and quickly.
+A frontend boilerplate to build professional web projects easily and quickly.

 ### Features